Showing posts with label Shoot 'em ups - Horizontal. Show all posts

 Aesthetics?

 Visually, this is a mixed-body bag that isn't quite as healthy as you would hope.
 Don't get me wrong, a scrolling shooter needs to scroll.
 And this game scrolls smoothly with parallax layers.
-Sadly, the backgrounds are sometimes a bare-bones.
+Sadly, the backgrounds are sometimes bare-bones.
 Although, there are tons of funky sprites zooming around the screen at impressively speedy rates!

 Hitting F4 flips between 50/60Hz which speeds things up even more - if you can handle it?